cognusion/AllHandsOnDeck/README.md

 So how would you tag your hosts?
 There aren't any hosts listed on that command up there.
 Relax, we got this.

-All reads all the .json files in the --configs folder (defaults to "configs/" for convenience).
+All reads all of the .json files in the --configs folder (defaults to "configs/" for convenience).
 Host and Workflow config stanzas may be smattered about, and will all get merged together when All reads them.

 Some utilities like giving configs fancy names like "recipes" or "playbooks" so they seem like more than they are.
 I don't.
 These configs are still fancy, though.